kjschmidt913/cpdbProject/checkpoint-2/README.md

 ### Tableau chart 1

-### Horizontal bar charts
+### Supervisors above the 75th percentile
-This chart set contains 2 tabs.
-In the first tab, supervisors, we can see the supervisors above the 75th complaint percentile and the unit IDs of the units they manage.
-The next tab, units, uses those units that have supervisors above the 75th percentile and shows the unit’s complaint percentile.
+In the tab supervisors, we can see the supervisors above the 75th complaint percentile and the unit IDs of the units they manage.

+### Complaint percentiles of units with supervisors above the 75th complaint percentile
+The tab named units uses those units that have supervisors above the 75th percentile and shows the unit’s complaint percentile.

 ### D3 chart
 Our D3 chart is a bubble chart that shows the units as individual bubbles.
 The bubbles that are red have a supervisor above the 75th complaint percentile.
 The bubbles can be sized by their collective complaint percentile (showing how large or small of a "problem unit" they are) or they can be sized by the actual number of officers in the unit.
 Upon hovering over a bubble, you can see the unit's complaint percentile, their supervisor's complaint percentile, and the number of officers in the unit.